 Ruth Brown is internationally known for her work on artillery from the 16th century to 1850.
 She is the compiler of the Basiliscoe Mercury, a twice monthly internet newsletter for the arms and armour community, for which she was awarded the Arms and Armour’s Society’s medal “In recognition of distinguished service to the arms and armour community”.
 She has published and lectured widely on historic artillery.

 Kay Smith specialises in artillery from earliest times till 1600 and has a particular interest in early gunpowder.
 She has a background in conservation and regularly advises on arms and armour in general.
 She is the author of a number of books on artillery and conservation topics.

-Our particular specialty is artillery from earliest times up to the mid-19th century We have over thirty years of research on artillery and can help on a wide range of areas, for example: Identification; research; publication; cataloguing; conservation and routine care; mounting and display
+Our particular speciality is artillery from the earliest times up to the mid-19th century We have over thirty years of research on artillery and can help on a wide range of areas, for example Identification; research; publication; cataloguing; conservation and routine care; mounting and display

 In recent years we have written a regular article on weapons and arms for the magazine Medieval Warfare.